ZitaneLabs/hdrop/README.md

 #### Docker (Recommended)
 > We provide a preconfigured `Dockerfile` with nginx.

-Simply deploy the `Dockerfile` in `hdrop-web` to your favorite cloud provider.
+Simply deploy the `Dockerfile` in `hdrop-web-next` to your favorite cloud provider.

 #### Vercel

 1. Fork the repo
 2. Create a new Vercel project and link it to your fork
-3. Set the root directory to `hdrop-web`
+3. Set the root directory to `hdrop-web-next`
 4. Deploy and enjoy!

 #### Other Providers